*Many of these publications are available on Researchgate.

 Edited Books

-Strang, V. and Krause, F. (eds) forthcoming.
-Water, Objects and Infrastructure: traversing scales in material relations, Oxford, New York: Berghahn.
+Strang, V. and Krause, F. (eds) in press.
+Traversing Scales in Material Relations with Water, Oxford, New York: Berghahn.

 Strang, V., Edensor, T. and Puckering, J. (eds) 2018.
 From the Lighthouse: interdisciplinary reflections on light, London: Routledge.[6]